Table of Contents

 Explains whistleblower protections, relator rights, and DOJ discretion — including gaps that leave whistleblowers vulnerable.

-National organization supporting False Claims Act whistleblowers; publishes analysis on retaliation and DOJ practices.
+National organization supporting False Claims Act whistleblowers.

 Government Accountability Project (GAP)